GundakarlaNithin/QuickForecast/README.md

 - **Bootstrap**: A popular front-end framework for building responsive and mobile-first websites quickly.
 - **Git**: A distributed version control system used to track changes in the code and collaborate with other developers.

+## Usage
+1. Open your browser and navigate to `http://localhost:3000`.
+2. Enter a city name in the search bar to receive real-time weather updates.
+3. Explore the detailed weather metrics and forecasts presented in a user-friendly interface.